ishworgh/ishworgh/content/_index.md

 image_url: "/me.jpg"
 ---

-I am an aspiring tourism professional, explorer, and digital native.
-I love sharing travel stories, creative projects, and insights into the tourism industry.
+From the runway to the road, I am an aspiring professional in aviation and tourism.
+I document my adventures, creative endeavors, and insights into the world of travel.

 Welcome to my digital garden where I document my journey in tech, travel, and life.